Skip Navigation

 Standalone Installation with a Tarball

 The standalone install is a simple tarball with a binary.
-It contains its own node.js binary and autoupdates.
+It contains its own Node.js binary and autoupdates.

-To set up the CLI in /usr/local/lib/heroku and /usr/local/bin/heroku, run the following script.
+, run this script.
 The script requires sudo and isn’t Windows compatible.

 $ curl https://cli-assets.heroku.com/install.sh | sh